Edge Hill University provides more than 2,200 single study bedrooms in halls of residence, divided into seven areas on campus.

 All halls of residence are offered on a 40 week contract, running from September to late June.

 Our accommodation is priced to suit a range of budgets.
-For academic year 2015/16, prices range from £65 to £112 per week, while for academic year 2016/17 the cost will be from £68 to £115 per week, depending on the hall of residence.
+Prices start from £72 per week for academic year 2017/18 and from £74 per week for academic year 2018/19 and vary depending on the hall of residence.
 Follow the links in the gallery above to find out the cost for each specific group of halls.

-Assistance for students living in halls of residence is available from Resident Hall Managers, Night Support Officers and Student Assistants, ensuring that support is available at any time, day or night.
+Assistance for students living in halls of residence is available from the Campus Life Team, Student Assistants and Campus Support staff, ensuring that support is available at any time, day or night.

 Code of Practice for the Management of Student Housing